 - (a) a registered aircraft; and - (b) an aeronautical product for a registered aircraft. - Note 1: For the definition of registered, see Part 1 of the Dictionary. - Note 2: Subpart 202.BA contains application and transitional provisions for this Part.
-Under regulation 202.181, this Part applies to the following: - (a) a registered aircraft that is authorised to operate under an AOC issued for a purpose mentioned in paragraph 206(1)(c) of CAR; - (b) a registered aircraft for which an election under regulation 202.181 is in force; - (c) an aeronautical product for an aircraft mentioned in paragraph (a) or (b); - (d) a Part 145 organisation that is providing maintenance services for an aircraft or aeronautical product mentioned in paragraph (a), (b) or (c); - (e) an independent maintainer mentioned in item 4 or 5 of table 42.300 who is carrying out maintenance on an aircraft mentioned in paragraph (a) or (b).
+Under regulations 202.180 and 202.181, this Part applies to the following: - (a) a registered aircraft that is used to conduct a Part 121 operation that is a scheduled air transport operation; - (aa) a registered aircraft that is used to conduct a Part 135 operation that is a scheduled air transport operation; - (b) a registered aircraft for which an election under regulation 202.181 is in force; - (c) an aeronautical product for an aircraft mentioned in paragraph (a) or (b); - (d) a Part 145 organisation that is providing maintenance services for an aircraft or aeronautical product mentioned in paragraph (a), (b) or (c); - (e) an independent maintainer mentioned in item 4 or 5 of table 42.300 who is carrying out maintenance on an aircraft mentioned in paragraph (a) or (b).